confluentinc/getting-started-guides/java/README.md

-Note: Although it's beyond the scope of this tutorial, you can also use the Java-based [Kafka Streams client library](https://docs.confluent.io/platform/current/streams/index.html) client library for building stream processing applications.
+Note: Although it's beyond the scope of this tutorial, you can also use the Java-based [Kafka Streams client library](https://docs.confluent.io/platform/current/streams/index.html) for building real-time applications and microservices for data in motion.

 ## Prerequisites